-We ask you for your consent to use or save cookies and similar technologies on your computers or mobile devices.
-This cookie section provides you with clear and comprehensive information about the cookies we use and their purpose.
+We ask you for your consent to use or save cookies and similar tools on your computers or mobile devices.
+This cookie section provides you with clear information about the cookies we use and their purpose.

-We make use of analytical cookes so we van analyze our traffic.
-We do not share information about your use of our website with social media or advertising partners.
+We only use functional and analytical cookies so that we can optimize our website and analyze our traffic.
+Never do we share information about your use of our website with social media or advertising partners.

 What is a cookie?

-A cookie is a small text or data file that we store in your browser or on the hard disk of your computer.
-This way we can remember your preferences when visiting our Website.
+We store cookies in your browser or on the hard disk of your computer.
+That way, we remember your preferences when visiting our website.

 Types of cookies